loremendez/loremendez.github.io/_pages/about.md

 I studied my BSc. in Physics and Mathematics in Mexico.
 I fell in love with pure Mathematics, in particular with Topology.
 I discovered that all the shapes have an algorithmic beauty.
 I wrote my Bachelor's thesis about Michael Barnsley's SuperFractals.

 After my BSc.
-I worked as a Category Development Specialist at Walmart, and as a Credit Risk Analyst in HSBC, until it was time to move to Germany to study my MSc. in Mathematics at the Technical University of Munich.
+I worked in Mexico for 2 years.
+First, as a Category Development Specialist at Walmart, and then as a Credit Risk Analyst in HSBC, until I move to Germany to study my MSc. in Mathematics at the Technical University of Munich.

-During my studies I focused on Machine Learning (ML), and I had the opportunity to train ML models for Capital Bay, and BMW.
-I wrote my Master's thesis in Computational Biology about gene regulatory networks.
+During my studies I focused on Machine Learning (ML), and had the opportunity to collaborate in AI projects with Capital Bay, and BMW.
+I wrote my Master's thesis in Computational Biology about the inference of gene regulatory networks with temporal convolutional neural networks.

 Now, I work as a Data Scientist / AI Engineer at IBM, and in my free time I keep nurturing my passion for shapes drawing about anything, but mostly about my beautiful dog, Simona :)